roschwartz79/my-notes/kafka-notes.md

 With multiple datacenters, it is required for the data in each to be in both locations.
 Replication will not work outside of a single cluster, so a tool that is included with Kafka is called MirrorMaker is used for this purpose.
 It is basically a consumer and producer linked together with a queue.
 Messages are consumed from one cluster and produced to another and vice versa.

+You can also use multiple producers, to produce to the same topic or different topic.
+And you can have multiple consumers consuming from the same topic.
+Since it is disk based retention, a consumer can fall behind or even go offline without fear of losing messages.
+It will just pick up where it left off.
+Kafka is also extremely scalable so it canbe used with a wide variety of amounts of data.
+You can start with a single broker as a POC and then exapand to three brokers and then to hundreds if need be.
+Expansions can be performed while the cluster is online so there is no impact on the system.
+It also means that a cluster with multiple brokers can handle an impact where a broker would go down so kakfa can continue to serve it's clients.
+On top of all of this it is a high performance pub/sub system.
+Large scale message streams can be built with subsecond message latency from producer to subscriber.

+### Inside the kakfa data ecosystem

+Kafka provides the cicrulatory system for data.
+It carries messages between the various members of the infrastructure so the interface is consistent for all clients of the system.
+This makes it easy to connect producers and consumers to the system because they are no longer tightly coupled with the system.

+### Use cases

+So we see how great Kfaka is, where is it a good idea to use kafka?
+1. Activity Tracking
+2. Messaging
+3. Metrics and Logging
+4. Commit Log
+5. Stream Processing

+Kafka was created to address data pipeline issues.
+It is so flexible and powerful it can be used for so many different applications.

+## Kafka Producers